Data-driven model order reduction for wave propagation in materials with damage and nonlinearities: Model order reduction techniques

 We remark that it is possible for certain optimization algorithms to transform the optimization problem in \eqref{eq:opinf_forces_informed_pb} into an unconstrained one.
 This is done by assuming that the mass and the stiffness matrices admit the following decompositions:

 which implies that the unconstrained optimization problem for the forces-informed operator inference is:

 \begin{remark}[Operator inference for a nonlinear model] We note that we consider operator inference here only for the linear mechanical model of Section~\ref{sec:mechGUW} due to the complex structure of the nonlinear model.
-There exist approaches for operator inference for nonlinear models, see e.g.\ \cite{PEHERSTORFER2016196,KPW24}, where the nonlinearity requires to be of polynomial structure or can be lifted to polynomial structure using a variable transformation, see \cite{Qian2020}.
-In \cite{BENNER2020113433} an operator inference approach is introduced for systems with non-polynomial nonlinear terms which requires non-polynomial terms analytically. \end{remark}
+In previous work \cite{Qian2020}, the nonlinearity requires to be of polynomial structure or can be lifted to polynomial structure using a variable transformation.
+In \cite{Benner2020} an operator inference approach is introduced for systems with non-polynomial nonlinear terms which requires non-polynomial terms analytically. \end{remark}